San Juan, Puerto Rico – January 6, 2013

 Our stop at Old San Juan, Puerto Rico had a couple of hiccups at the start; getting off the ship and cash.
 First of all, San Juan is the main start/finish point for the Caribbean Cruise we chose.
 That means they disembark about 3,500 people.
 All of those people have to go through U. S. immigration and customs.
-In ports of call we normally got off the ship on deck 0.
-When we tried this time our cards set off an alarm.
-We were directed to the forward part of the ship on deck 3.
+In ports of call we usually got off the ship on deck 0.
+When we tried this time, our cards set off an alarm.
+Some of the crew directed us to the forward part of the ship on deck 3.
 We all had to wear “In Transit” stickers since we were in transit to Barbados.
-That sticker thankfully kept us out of the huge line.
-We were escorted to an immigration station without a line.
-At first that officer did not quite understand our status, but we finally made it through his scrutiny.
+That sticker thankfully kept us out of the enormous line.
+A crew member escorted us to an immigration station without a queue.
+At first, that officer did not quite understand our status, but we finally made it through his scrutiny.

-From immigration we made the long walk to the port exit.
-Just before we reached the exit I realized I had left most of our cash in our cabin.
+From immigration, we made the long walk to the port exit.
+Just before we reached the door, I realized I had left most of our cash in our cabin.
 I was not about to go back through all of the monkey business to get back on and off the ship.
-Instead I inquired about an ATM.
-I was told there was one about three blocks away.
+Instead, I inquired about an ATM.
+One of the people at immigration told me there was one about three blocks away.
 Tyler stayed with Leslie while Hillary and I walked to the ATM.
-I was able to get some money out and walk back to Tyler and Leslie fairly quickly.
+I was able to get some money out and walk back to Tyler and Leslie reasonably quickly.

-From where the taxi dropped us off it was about one-third of a mile to the entrance of the fort.
+From where the taxi dropped us off, it was about one-third of a mile to the entrance of the fort.
 It was very windy that morning.
-The walk took us across a wide expanse of grass.
-Upon arrival it was a mere $12 to get all of us admitted.
+The walk took us across a vast expanse of grass.
+Upon arrival, it was a mere $12 to get all of us admitted.
 I saw a sign noting it was a UNESCO World Heritage site.

-We explored a lot of the fort; however, it is so large and there are so many stairs, there were a lot of places we did not go.
+We explored a lot of the fort; however, it is so large, and there are so many stairs, there were a lot of places we did not go.
 We confined ourselves to levels 5 and 6, foregoing levels 1-4.
 Since 5 and 6 were the highest levels, the views were amazing.
 We were even able to go up into the lighthouse about halfway.
-Anytime we were not protected by a wall or structure we were buffeted by a very strong trade wind from the north.
+Anytime we were not protected by a wall or structure; we found ourselves buffeted by a powerful trade wind from the north.

-El Morro is approaching the 500 year old mark, being first constructed in 1539.
+El Morro is approaching the 500-year-old mark, since construction in 1539.
 Old San Juan had been founded some 18 years earlier in 1521.
 Construction on El Morro continued through 1790.
 About 100 years later in 1898, as a result of the Spanish-American war, Puerto Rico became a United States territory.

-After our tour of El Morro we walked into Old San Juan on what ended up as a two-mile walk.
-We walked essentially east until we turned south on Calle de Cristo, one of the main streets.
-Thankfully our walk was all downhill.
+After our tour of El Morro, we walked into Old San Juan on what ended up as a two-mile walk.
+We walked mostly east until we turned south on Calle de Cristo, one of the main streets.
+Thankfully our stroll was all downhill.

 One of the first things that struck me about Old San Juan was color.
 There are very vibrant colors used on homes and businesses throughout the city.
-The colors are not really bright and garish but rather more of a muted pastel tone.
+The colors are not bright and loud but rather more of a muted pastel tone.
 I just found it quite striking.

-Just past the Cathedral we stopped in a small store called El Galpon.
+Just past the cathedral, we stopped in a small store called El Galpon.
 Hillary bought a Panama hat.
-The owner had two dogs with him behind the counter.
-One was an older hound dog of some sort and a Chihuahua.
-While we were there they both got up off of the floor to stretch and then immediately laid down again.
+The owner had two dogs with him behind the counter; one was an older hound dog of some sort and a Chihuahua.
+While we were there, they both got up off of the floor to stretch and then immediately laid down again.
 The Chihuahua buried its nose behind the larger dog’s leg.
 That led me to begin talking to the owner in Spanish.
 I commented that we had lived in Madrid for three years.
-I also said Old San Juan really reminded us of Madrid.
+I also said Old San Juan reminded us of Madrid.

-When I asked where we might be able to get a vino tinto he directed us just around the corner to a small restaurant called Rosa de Triana.
+When I asked where we might be able to get a vino tinto, he directed us just around the corner to a small restaurant called Rosa de Triana.
 As soon as we entered the restaurant and sat in the courtyard, we felt immediately transported back to Spain.
-The people at the restaurant were incredibly nice.
+The people at the restaurant were incredibly friendly.

 Leslie and I enjoyed a Spanish Tempranillo wine, something we had not had since we lived in Madrid.
-Hillary had a white wine and Tyler had a Mahou beer.
+Hillary had white wine, and Tyler had a Mahou beer.
 We did not have lunch, just some tapas.
 We started with some Manchego cheese.
-Tyler had a bowl of Gazpacho.
-Leslie and Hillary had lamb chops.
+Tyler had a bowl of Gazpacho while Leslie and Hillary had lamb chops.
 I settled on Sopa del Lintejos, a very good bean soup.
 We felt so at home!

-After leaving Rosa de Triana we continued downhill toward the port.
+After leaving Rosa de Triana, we continued downhill toward the port.
 We stopped in several shops along the way.
-In one of the shops Leslie found a handmade ceramic cross she bought to add to her collection.
-When we left that store we noticed a bit of a commotion around a white pick-up truck.
-The Three Kings were in the bed of the truck.
-As they slowly drove along they tossed out small bags of candy.
+In one of the shops, Leslie found a handmade ceramic cross she bought to add to her collection.
+When we left that store, we noticed a bit of a commotion around a white pick-up truck.
+The Three Kings were in the bed of the vehicle.
+As they slowly drove along, they tossed out small bags of candy.
 We snagged a couple out of the air.

-Once we made it back to the port area we had to stop for our customary beer.
-They were all out of the local beer, so we had to settle for Dos Equis.
-We had some nachos as a “chaser”.
+Once we made it back to the port area, we had to stop for our customary beer.
+The restaurant was all out of the local beer, so we had to settle for Dos Equis.
+We had some nachos as a “chaser.”

-For dinner that evening we went to the Atlantic dining room.
+For dinner that evening, we went to the Atlantic dining room.
 Hillary made arrangements with the wait staff for a special dessert in honor of our 29th wedding anniversary.
-When the time came, one of the staff asked me how long we had been married.
+When the time came, one of the team asked me how long we had been married.
 I replied 29 years.
 He said, “To the same woman?!”
 We all had a good belly laugh!